Miami Marlins remember star pitcher Jose Fernandez

 Fernandez was born in Santa Clara, Cuba, and defected to the United States in 2008.

-He was drafted by the Marlins in 2011 and went on to become the franchise's star pitcher and a two-time All-Star.
+The Marlins drafted him in 2011, and he went on to become the franchise's star pitcher and a two-time All-Star.

 But his story was about more than success on the field.

-In 2008, Fernandez made his fourth attempt to flee Cuba, according to a 2013 Miami Herald story.

-He'd been jailed for a previous failed attempt and, this time, was attempting to reach America via Mexico with his mother and sister.
+In 2008, Fernandez succeeded on his fourth attempt to flee Cuba, according to a 2013 Miami Herald article.
+He'd been jailed for a previous failed attempt and, this time, was trying to reach the United States via Mexico with his mother and sister.

-Once on the open water, the newspaper reported, someone fell off the boat, and Fernandez, a good swimmer, asked no questions; he jumped in to save the person.
-It turned out to be his mother, Maritza.
+Out in the open water, the newspaper reported, someone fell off the boat, and Fernandez, a good swimmer, asked no questions; he jumped in to save the person -- who turned out to be his mother, Maritza.

 Early Sunday, Fernandez and two other men were found dead after their boat was discovered at the entrance of Miami Harbor, according to Florida Fish and Wildlife Conservation Commission spokesman Lorenzo Veloz.

-Coast Guard personnel on patrol noticed the vessel upside down on the north end of a rocky jetty early Sunday, Veloz said.
+US Coast Guard personnel noticed the vessel upside down on the north end of a rocky jetty early Sunday, Veloz said.
 Divers recovered two bodies under the boat, and a third victim was found on the rocks.

-The Marlins tweeted on Monday: "There's a game to be played.
+The Marlins tweeted Monday: "There's a game to be played.
 He'd want it that way."